 where $\chi_0=\frac{\tau |e| \mu_b S_{\text{cell}}}{4\pi^2 a}$, with $a$ being the lattice parameter, $ S_{\text{cell}}$ the area of the unit cell, and $\tau=10^{-12}$~s the typical order of magnitude of oxides~\cite{trama2022tunable}.

-The conventional EE is governed by $\chi_{xy}$ and certainly RSOC alone is sufficient to induce it, as shown for our continuum Hamiltonian in Fig~\ref{fig:spin_density_rashba}(c).
+The conventional EE is governed by $\chi_{xy}$ and RSOC alone is sufficient to induce it, as shown for our continuum Hamiltonian in Fig~\ref{fig:spin_density_rashba}(c).
+The symmetry group of the Hamiltonian $[C_2||C_{4z}]$ with broken inversion symmetry enforces $\chi_{xx}=\chi_{yy}=0$, $\chi_{xy}=-\chi_{yx}$, and $\chi_{iz}=0$ for $i=x,y$.
 Without AM and in-plane magnetic field ($\gamma=0$), the linear Edelstein susceptibility $\chi_{xy}$ scales with the RSOC $\alpha$, and quickly saturates for large chemical potential $\mu$, see dashed lines in Fig~\ref{fig:spin_density_rashba}(c).
 Here, we vary $\alpha$ in a range around $0.05$ eV \AA~which is a realistic range of values for oxides~\cite{lesne2016highly,trama2022gate,trama2021strain,zhai2024large}, and may be experimentally achieved by, e.g., a tunable top-gate or interfacial electric field~\cite{caviglia2010}.
 Clearly, a finite altermagnetic coupling, $\gamma$, significantly suppresses the EE, particularly at higher $\mu$, and this for any value of $\gamma$ leads to a pronounced peak in $\chi_{xy}$ in the vicinity of the band bottom.
 Thus, as we expected on the basis of symmetry considerations, AM and the conventional EE strongly compete.